daniyl-x/dotfiles/README.md

 ## Colorschemes
-I'm trying to keep colorschemes consistent between applications (at least for window manager and terminal emulator).
+I try to keep colorschemes consistent between applications (at least for window manager and terminal emulator).

 Colorschemes are ported from different sources and customized to look better in every application.